MrEricSir/mrericsir.github.io/index.md

 ## Modipulate
 [Github](https://github.com/MrEricSir/Modipulate)

-Tracker music player for using musical cues as inputs in video games.
+Tracker music library for playing music and responding to musical cues.
+Intended to be used in video game development.
 Includes C and Lua bindings.

 * Tech used: C++, PortAudio, Lua
 * Platforms: Windows, macOS, Linux